lilliputten/team-tree-app/README.iisnode.md

  @changed 2025.05.09, 22:41
 -->

-## Installation and setup of working withj iisnode IIS extension
+## Installation and setup of working with iisnode IIS extension

 To add the team-tree iss web server just create a new IIS web site with default settings and point it to the application folder.